-The Master of Arts in International Higher Education program at this first-tier research university outlines the major trends and issues affecting this fast-growing field and provides the skills to understand and analyze policy, practice, and theory.
+Our master’s program outlines the major trends affecting the fast-growing field of global higher education, providing the necessary skills to understand and analyze international policy, practice, and theory.

 As a result of successful completion of the MA in International Higher Education, students should:

 Our international partnerships include a dual degree program with the University of Guadalajara (Mexico), a streamlined admissions process for students from Sophia University (Japan) and an exchange option with Yonsei University (South Korea).
 As a result, the students in our classes respresent a wide diversity of backgrounds and experiences.

 You can pursue our program on a full or part-time basis.
 All students must spend at least one semester on the Boston College campus, but it is possible to pursue the remainder of the program online.